V01D-NULL/MoonOS/README.md

 - Paging
 - APIC
 - ACPI
+- VESA (This includes font loading and rendering)
+- TTY  (Using VESA, NOT vga)
 - Many hardware drivers including but not limited to:
 	- Network cards
 	- ATA